wibbuffey/slope/README.md

 ## Introduction

-slope is an object-oriented class-driven webserver library written in Node.js.
+slope is an object-oriented zero-dependency class-driven webserver library written in Node.js.
 It allows the user high-level access to numerous functions that allow the user to render templates, send files, return JSON data, and much more.

 In short, it allows you to create a webserver like this: